flipperdevices/flipperzero-firmware/simon-tutorial/README.md

 }
 ```

+- **SIMON CODE**: The function `loaded_app_menu` is triggered by the custom event handler each time the main application menu appears.
+If it's the menu's initial display, the startup sequence will play before the lights are switched off.
+For subsequent displays of the menu, only the lights will be turned off.
 - **C LANGUAGE**: The `void` return type for the function means that the function does not return any value.
 You can use `return;` inside a conditional block to exit the function early.
 You are not required to end the function with a `return;` statement when the function is void.
 - **C LANGUAGE**: The `loaded_app_menu` takes a single parameter, a pointer to a FlipboardModel object.
 We could have made it take a `void*` and had the user cast it into a `FlipboardModel*`, but it is better to take an explicit type, so the caller knows what they need to pass.
 Many of the `furi_` functions take `void*` since the Flipper Developers don't know what context the application will require.